sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide4.md

 ## Understanding K8's Namespaces

-1. As of now, we ave been using the `default` namespace for all our deployments.
-2. A `Namespace` is a way to divide cluster resources between multiple users (teams/projects).
+1. A `Namespace` is a way to divide cluster resources between multiple users (teams/projects).
-3. Namespaces provide a isolated scope.
+2. Namespaces provide a isolated scope.
 You can use namespaces to separate environments between the different teams within the same cluster.
-4. You can see all the existing namespaces in the cluster using the below command:
+3. You can see all the existing namespaces in the cluster using the below command:

    ```sh
    kubectl get namespaces